awsdocs/aws-resource-access-manager-user-guide/doc_source/getting-started-sharing.md

 1. Choose **Next**\.

 1. In **Step 2: Associate a permission with each resource type**, if more than the default AWS RAM managed permission is available, then you can choose which permission to associate with the resource type\.
 If only the default permission is available, then AWS RAM automatically associates this permission with the resource type\.
 For more information, see [Types of AWS RAM managed permissions](security-ram-permissions.md#permissions-types)\.
+**Note**
+If the selected permission has multiple versions, then AWS RAM automatically attaches the default version\.
+You can attach ***only*** the version designated as the default\.

-   To display the actions that the permission allows, expand **View the actions that are allowed by this permission**\.
+   To display the actions that the permission allows, expand **Actions allowed by this permission**\.

 1. Choose **Next**\.

 1. In **Step 3: Choose principals to grant access**, do the following:

-   1. By default, **Allow sharing with external principals** is selected, which means that, for those resource types that support it, you can share resources with AWS accounts that are outside of your organization\.
+   1. By default, **Allow sharing with anyone** is selected, which means that, for those resource types that support it, you can share resources with AWS accounts that are outside of your organization\.
 This doesn't affect resource types that can be shared *only* within an organization, such as Amazon VPC subnets\.
 You can also share some [supported resource types](shareable.md) with IAM roles and users\.

-      To restrict resource sharing to only accounts and principals in your organization, choose **Allow sharing with principals in your organization only**\.
+      To restrict resource sharing to only accounts and principals in your organization, choose **Allow sharing only within your organization**\.

    1. For **Principals**, do the following:
       + To add the organization, an organizational unit \(OU\), or an AWS account that is part of an organization, turn on **Display organizational structure**\.
 This displays a tree view of your organization\.
 Then, select the check box next to each principal that you want to add\.
+**Important**
+When you share with an organization or an OU, and that scope includes the account that owns the resource share, all principals in the sharing account automatically get access to the resources in the share\.
+The access granted is defined by the managed permissions associated with the share\.
+This is because the resource\-based policy that AWS RAM attaches to each resource in the share uses `"Principal": "*"`\.
+For more information, see [Implications of using "Principal": "\*" in a resource\-based policy](getting-started-terms-and-concepts.md#term-principal-star)\.
+Principals in the other consuming accounts don't immediately get access to the share's resources\.
+The other accounts' administrators must first attach identity\-based permission policies to the appropriate principals\.
+Those policies must grant `Allow` access to the ARNs of individual resources in the resource share\.
+The permissions in those policies can't exceed those specified in the AWS RAM managed permission associated with the resource share\.
-        + If you select the organization \(the ID begins with `o-`\), then all AWS accounts in the organization can access the resource share\.
+        + If you select the organization \(the ID begins with `o-`\), then principals in all AWS accounts in the organization can access the resource share\.
-        + If you select an OU \(the ID begins with `ou-`\), then all AWS accounts in that OU and its child OUs can access the resource share\.
+        + If you select an OU \(the ID begins with `ou-`\), then princiapals in all AWS accounts in that OU and its child OUs can access the resource share\.
-        + If you select an individual AWS account, then only that account can access the resource share\.
+        + If you select an individual AWS account, then only principals in that account can access the resource share\.
 **Note**
 The **Display organizational structure **toggle appears only if sharing with AWS Organizations is enabled and you're signed in to the management account for the organization\.
-You can't use this method to specify an AWS account outside your organization, or an IAM role or IAM user\.
+You can't use this method to specify an AWS account outside your organization, or an IAM role or user\.
 Instead, you must turn off **Display organizational structure** and use the dropdown list and text box to enter the ID or ARN\.
       + To specify a principal by ID or ARN, including principals that are outside of the organization, then for each principal, select the principal type\.
-Next, enter the ID \(for an AWS account, organization, or OU\) or ARN \(for an IAM user or role\), and then choose **Add**\.
+Next, enter the ID \(for an AWS account, organization, or OU\) or ARN \(for an IAM role or user\), and then choose **Add**\.
 The available principal types and ID and ARN formats are as follows:
         + **AWS account** – To add an AWS account, enter the 12\-digit account ID\.
 For example:

           `123456789012`